Best Laptop for Programming in 2020

 This Chromebook is all about filling in the fundamentals.
 The Celeron processor is capable if not exactly extraordinary, and the 16 GB of flash memory isn't exactly going to impress, but it does get the job done.
 But this is an incredibly rugged machine.
 Its waterproof design is also resistant to drops.
 Combined with the price, that makes it one of the best choices if you need a backup laptop for light programming purposes.

-- Available at an incredible budget price
+- best laptops at an incredibly budget price

 - Exceedingly resistant to shock and water